jericks/jericks.github.io/content/projects/index.md

 [Github](https://github.com/jericks/geo-shell) | [Website](https://jericks.github.io/geo-shell/)

 geo-shell is an interactive shell for geospatial analysis.
-It support vector, raster, and tile datasets and includes a map moduleBehind the scenes it uses GeoScript Groovy, GeoTools, and JTS.
+It support vector, raster, and tile datasets and includes a map module.
+Behind the scenes it uses GeoScript Groovy, GeoTools, and JTS.

 ![geo-shell](/projects/img/geoshell.png)